AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/video-series/graphql-endpoints.md

 # GraphQL Endpoints

-Learn how to enable, execute queries against, and publishand secure GraphQL endpoints.
+Learn how to enable, execute queries against, and publish and secure GraphQL endpoints.

 In this video you will: